 If you’re creating a website for the first time, the idea of web design might seem intimidating.
 But it’s easier than you might think, and you don’t have to do it alone.

-Website builders, like the one you’ll find on Constant Contact, do the heavy lifting for you.
+Website builders do the heavy lifting for you.
 These sites offer all the tools you need to make your brand stand out — but there are a few things you can do to help take your website to the next level.

 Optimizing your content